kasem-sm/SlimeKT/README.md

 ## Introduction 🙋‍♂️

-Article sharing platform where you can _**personalize, subscribe to your favourite topics, get daily-read reminder, explore new authors and share your articles**_.
+Article sharing platform where you can _**personalize, subscribe to your favourite topics, get daily-read reminders, explore new authors and share your articles**_.
 It uses the most cutting edge technology in the frontend and backend part such as <b>Ktor, MongoDB and Jetpack Compose.</b>

 ## Documentation 📚

 [![Documentation](https://img.shields.io/badge/Visit-blue?style=for-the-badge)](https://kasem-sm.github.io/SlimeKT)

-We have prepared a detailed guide on every features, API routes, project structure and documentation of each module, Please visit [here]() to know more about the same.
-Additionally every major folder such as [`/api`](/api) and [`/features`](/features), contains short documentation in Github repository itself.
+We have prepared a detailed guide on every feature, API routes, project structure and documentation of each module, Please visit [here]() to know more about the same.
+Additionally every major folder such as [`/api`](/api) and [`/features`](/features), contains short documentation in the Github repository itself.

 ## Repository overview 📂

-SlimeKT has it's own backend built with Ktor.
+SlimeKT has its own backend built with Ktor.
 The folder [`/api`](/api) consists of our backend deployed on Heroku.
 SlimeKT Android application resides inside of the [`/app`](/app) folder.

 ## Sample, Screenshots and Demo 📱